 We rely on a single distribution facility for all of the products we sell.
-Disruption to that facility could adversely impact our results of operations, and expansion of that facility could have unpredictable adverse effects.

-Our distribution operations are currently concentrated in a single, company-owned distribution center in Fort Wayne, Indiana.
+Our distribution operations are currently concentrated in a single, company-owned distribution center in Roanoke, Indiana.
 Any significant disruption in the operation of the facility due to natural disaster or severe weather, or events such as fire, accidents, power outages, system failures, or other unforeseen causes, could devalue or damage a significant portion of our inventory and could adversely affect our product distribution and sales until such time as we could secure an alternative facility.
 If we encounter difficulties with our distribution facility or other problems or disasters arise, we cannot ensure that critical systems and operations will be restored in a timely manner or at all, and this would have a material adverse effect on our business.
-In addition, our growth could require us to further expand our current facility, which could affect us adversely in ways that we cannot predict.
+In addition, growth could require us to further expand our current facility, which could affect us adversely in ways that we cannot predict.